 Telecommuters are a relatively large percentage of the workforce: 14.58% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Huntington is a great place for families with children to consider.
-First of all, many other families with children live here, making Huntington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Huntington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Huntington is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Huntington’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Huntington has relatively fewer families with younger children, and/or college students.
 Combined, this makes Huntington a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Huntington doesn't have a public transportation system that people use for their commute.
+Huntington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Huntington in 2022 was $47,752, which is upper middle income relative to Vermont, and wealthy relative to the rest of the US.
 This equates to an annual income of $191,008 for a family of four.